Examples of the impact made by RDOs include the following:

-The Region Five Development Commission, and partners in the 5-county Central Minnesota region, crafted the Resilient Region plan through intense civic/public engagement of over 600 residents, the University of Minnesota and several state agencies over a two-year period.
+The Region Five Development Commission, and partners in the five-county Central Minnesota region, crafted the Resilient Region plan through intense civic/public engagement of over 600 residents, the University of Minnesota and several state agencies over a two year period.
 Deployment of the Distributed Leadership Model of over 45 regional champions across the ten theme areas of the plan, coupled with the allowable federal priority status points, have leveraged over $31 million dollars from Federal, State and philanthropic partners over the last three years to implement many projects/ programs prioritized in the plan. resilientregion.org

 Arrowhead Regional Development Commission is the lead agency and fiscal agent for a $400,000 federal Economic Adjustment Assistance grant from the EDA to leverage all available resources to help Koochiching County and the surrounding region recover from the permanent workforce reduction (265 jobs) at the Boise Paper Mill in 2013.
-The grant is helping develop a long-term economic adjustment strategy and assist existing small businesses to grow.
+The grant is helping develop a long term economic adjustment strategy and assist existing small businesses to grow.

-The Southwest Regional Development Commission, in partnership with the Rural Minnesota Energy Board, started a new Property Assessed Clean Energy or PACE program.
+The Southwest Regional Development Commission, in partnership with the Rural Minnesota Energy Board, operates a Property Assessed Clean Energy or PACE program.
 This program allows for businesses to take out a loan to do a building energy retrofit and repay the loan through their property taxes.
 The energy saved by the business is enough to make the additional tax payments as well as put money back into the business.